apiobuild/platform/content/blog/how-to-add-options-to-products.md

 This field doesn't have to be **sizes** (S, M, L or 5.5, 6, 6.5), it can also be different **styles** or **flavors**.
 The text you put in to the cell will appear below the product image in the **squared box**.

+`option:size` can be in languages other than English, but cannot contain spaces.
+Dashes (-) is fine.

 #### option:color

 There are two ways to indicate your product color, which will apprear in **circle**.